marcgibbons/django-rest-swagger/README.md

 * Django REST framework 3.4+
 * Python 2.7, 3.5

+## Testing

+- Run `$ tox` to execute the test suite against all supported environments.
+- Run `./runtests.py` to run the test suite within the current environment.

 ## Bugs & Contributions
 Please report bugs by opening an issue